 “If her husband dies, she is free to marry anyone she wishes… In my judgment, she is happier if she stays as she is.”

-Allow me to submit this thought: When it comes to other contentious debates outside of this one, many Christians typically fall back on the "original intention" of God's design.
+Allow me to submit this thought: When it comes to other contentious debates outside of this one, many Christians typically fall back on the notion of the "original intention" of God's design.
 For example, when we look to justify creationism over evolution we look at the book of Genesis as a primary resource to tell us how the animals of the world were created and how they got their names.
 When we look at how sin originally manifested its way into this world, do we not also look at the beginning of the Scriptures to understand where it all came from?
-Likewise, when we consider how marriage came about should we not also look at how our God originally created it?
+Likewise, when we consider how marriage came about should we not also look at how God originally created it?

 To the widowed, Paul offers behavioral wisdom and a comforting solution to their loneliness: place all your hope and fear in Him.
 He is the one where you will draw your energy, your power, and your will to move forward.
 He is your strength.
 He has saved you once from your sin and He can save you again from your grief.
 But notice what is said about the widow who forgets her commitment to God and instead finds comfort in pleasure once the confinements of marriage are lifted.